Frenchie (rapper): Criminal conviction

-On June 22, 2022 Frenchie was convicted in Suffolk County of burglary for an armed home invasion which occurred in 2021.
+On June 22, 2022, Frenchie was convicted in Suffolk County of burglary for an armed home invasion which occurred in 2021.
 Frenchie was determined to have been one of seven men, some armed with handguns, who entered the home of a sleeping family because they incorrectly believed there was $100,000 worth of marijuana inside.
-Frenchie faces up to 25 years in prison following his conviction.
+During the robbery, one of the men pistol-whipped the family's autistic son.
+On April 6, 2023, Frenchie was sentenced to twelve years in prison for this crime.